SamanKhalife/X-Defender/README.md

 ![alt text](images/packet-dropping-performance.png "Packet Dropping performance")

-When we mention this, we really mean that. if you want to know more about the dropping performance at each layer, you should read [this blog](https://blog.cloudflare.com/how-to-drop-10-million-packets/) by [@majek](https://github.com/majek)
+When we mention this, we really mean that. if you want to know more about the dropping performance at each layer, you should read [this blog](https://blog.cloudflare.com/how-to-drop-10-million-packets/) by [@majek](https://github.com/majek).

+To learn how they deployed this tool in a distributed manner, you can read this [article](https://netdevconf.info/2.1/papers/Gilberto_Bertin_XDP_in_practice.pdf) by [@Gilberto](https://github.com/jibi).
 ## How X-defender Really Works

 **X-Defender** processes incoming packets at the network interface level using eBPF and XDP.
 When the rate limit is exceeded or an attack is detected, the tool drops or redirects the malicious packets.